barionleg/cesium.wiki.gs/Documentation-Best-Practices.md

 ## Examples

 * Provide an `@example` for all non-trivial functions and properties.
 Users will look for an example before reading the actual doc.
-* Limit code in 1@example1 tags to 80 lines so it does not overflow.
+* Limit code in `@example` tags to 80 lines so it does not overflow.

 ## Classes